uchicago-library/ldr_metadatastorage/README.md

 - There MUST be AT LEAST one dc:identifier element
 - There MUST be ONLY one dc:date element
 - There MAY be ONLY one extensions element
 - See Contract for POST submissions to the ldr metadata storage section for how to interpret these specific rules

-### /unit/[intellectual unit identifier]

-communication protocol: Web

-communication methods: GET

-This endpoint is GUARANTEED to return all available contexts for the intellectual unit identified.
-All intellectual units have the following contexts.

-- request: /units/[intellectual unit identifer]
-- requestReceivedTimeStamp: [ISO-8601 date and time]
-- responseSentTimeStamp: [ISO-8601 date and time]
-- responseType: aggregate
-- response: contains items element and inside items an item element that contains a URI resolvable to a particular endpoint available from the endpoint for this unit

 ### /unit/[intellectual unit identifier]/core